Abdulaziz-04/PRCV_FINAL_PROJECT/README.md

     -   main.py : This file is where the model is defined, pre processing is done, model is trained and evaluation is done on the trained model.
     -   data_loader.py : Defines functions for preprocessing the data and generating dataloader

+- ViT + GPT2 pretrained model from huggingface for evaluation (FOLDER : Vision+GT2_Pretrained)
+    - viT_gpt2_pretrained.ipynb : This file loads the huggingface model and evalautes it's performance on the test dataset with results in the notebook.

 - Presentation Video :

 - Dataset URL : Flickr8K dataset (https://www.kaggle.com/datasets/adityajn105/flickr8k/data)